OfficeDev/teams-toolkit-samples/team-central-dashboard/README.md

 This widget displays your content files in OneDrive.
 You can click one to open it.
 You can also click the `...` button on the right to choose the way to open the file, download the file or copy the file link.

 <img src="public\document.png" style="zoom: 50%">

+**Known Issue**: In mobile devices, the feature of open in Teams may not work.

 ## Edit the manifest